Deducteam/lambdapi/docs/ui/vscode.rst

 Goals are visualised in a panel on the right side of the editor.

 * You can navigate the proof with `keybindings <#keybindings>`__.
-* “Cursor mode” can be toggled to navigate the proof with the cursor.
+* “Cursor mode” can be toggled to navigate the proof with the cursor, using `Ctrl+Alt+c`.
+Other keybindings are still available in this mode.

 Hover and definition
 ^^^^^^^^^^^^^^^^^^^^